First coronavirus vaccines administered to health care workers in South Carolina

+Except this time, Champion was the one getting the vaccine.
+And when it was over, a crowd of onlookers applauded.

+Champion on Tuesday became MUSC’s first employee to be inoculated against the deadly coronavirus, joining a wave of hospital workers who are receiving South Carolina's first doses of the long-awaited COVID-19 vaccine this week.

-Hospital workers across South Carolina are receiving the first doses of the long-awaited coronavirus vaccine this week, signaling the beginning of the end for a pandemic that has upended life in 2020.
+These first shots are being celebrated as a historic marker that signals the beginning of the end of a pandemic that has upended life in 2020.

 A year in the making, the vaccine is a product of scientists’ remarkable race against time and daily death tolls.
 And still, it couldn’t come a moment sooner.

-While the first vaccines are too scarce to make an immediate impact, doctors and nurses who received the first doses could begin to envision a return to the normalcy that was shattered this year as the coronavirus suspended hugs and handshakes, crowds and commerce.
+While the first vaccines are too scarce to make an immediate impact, the doctors and nurses who received the first doses could begin to envision a return to the normalcy that was shattered this year as the coronavirus hijacked hugs and handshakes, crowds and commerce.

 “We can be part of the universe again,” said Stephen T. Brady, the doctor at Conway Medical Center who on Monday became the first person in South Carolina to receive the vaccine.
 “And realize that we have overcome this once again.”